Brand New Eyes

-Brand New Eyes is the third studio album by American rock band Paramore, released on September 29, 2009, through Fueled by Ramen in the United States and Canada.
-The album was produced by Rob Cavallo and recorded in Hidden Hills, California from January to March 2009.
-It was written by band members Hayley Williams and Josh Farro, with guitarist Taylor York who co-wrote on four tracks, as a follow-up to Riot!
+Brand New Eyes (stylized in all lowercase) is the third studio album by the American rock band Paramore, released on September 29, 2009, through Fueled by Ramen as a follow-up to their sophomore album Riot!
 (2007).
+It was produced in collaboration with Rob Cavallo and recorded in Hidden Hills, California from January to March 2009.
+It is their first album with touring guitarist Taylor York as a permanent member, and was written by Hayley Williams and Josh Farro, with York contributing songwriting to four tracks.
+It was also the band's final album before Josh and Zac Farro's departure from the band in 2010.
+Zac would later rejoin in 2017 prior to the release of their fifth studio album, After Laughter.

 Praised by critics for its songwriting and the band's increased maturity, the album won Best Album at the Kerrang!
 Awards 2010, and "The Only Exception" received a Grammy nomination for Best Pop Performance by a Duo or Group with Vocals.
 Several publications included Brand New Eyes in their year-end lists.
 The album produced five singles: "Ignorance", "Brick by Boring Brick", "The Only Exception", "Careful", and "Playing God", all of which have been commercially successful in the United States and internationally.

 Brand New Eyes debuted at number two on the Billboard 200 selling 175,000 copies in its first week, becoming their biggest album on that chart, until their self-titled album debuted at number one in 2013.
-The album topped the charts in many countries across the world including Australia, New Zealand, Ireland and the United Kingdom, making it the band's second-highest charting album to date.
-The album was certified platinum by the RIAA on March 22, 2016, for shipments in excess of 1,000,000 albums.
-It was certified platinum in the UK for 300,000 shipments and in Ireland for 15,000 shipments.
+The album topped the charts in many countries across the world including Australia, New Zealand, Ireland, and the United Kingdom, making it the band's second-highest charting album to date.
+The album was certified double platinum in the United Kingdom by the British Phonographic Industry (BPI), and platinum in the United States by the Recording Industry Association of America (RIAA), and Australia by the Australian Recording Industry Association (ARIA).
+It was also certified gold in Argentina, Brazil, Canada, Ireland, and New Zealand.
 The band promoted the album with the Brand New Eyes World Tour, playing shows in North America, Asia, Europe, etc., as well as with festival appearances.

-Brand New Eyes was the final album recorded by Paramore before Josh and Zac Farro departed in 2010.
-Zac Farro would later rejoin Paramore in 2017.